Can You Lay Resin Bound Over Block Paving?

 Keep an eye on drainage

 If your car park’s surface isn’t porous, drainage issues can frequently occur if your drainage system is either inadequate or poorly maintained.
 If standing water is left for extended periods, it can eventually cause damage to the surface.
-Make sure you address drainage issues before they do lasting damage by checking for blockages or consulting with specialists.
+Make sure you address drainage issues before they do lasting damage by checking for blockages or consulting with surface drainage specialists.

 Don’t delay repairs